- Be respectful of everyone · e and its space;

 Label and sign your work

-Be sure to sign your work with its shelf number, to prevent parts from being lost.
-Those not numbered will not be cooked.
-Use a pencil or appropriate tool to sign them.
+Be sure to sign your work with its shelf number, to prevent pieces from being lost.
+Those not numbered will not be fired.
+Use a pencil or an appropriate tool to sign them.
 Use clear and sufficiently marked handwriting.
 A stamp can also be used to sign your full name.

 Ovens

-No one may enter the oven room.
-The designated teachers are solely responsible for loading, unloading and lighting the ovens.
+No one may enter the kiln room.
+The designated teachers are solely responsible for loading, unloading and lighting the kilns.

 Dust in the workshop